brunospitti/remind-me/README.md

-Remind me app

-Using react, redux, firebase, styled-components and loadable
+Remind me web app based on Microsoft’s To-do with multiple lists capability, sort list items by different aspects of each item, add reminder with notification-in-app, change priority and add notes to each item.